dazemc/jaspr_lucide/README.md

 # Jaspr Lucide Icons Generator

-DISCLAIMER - This is currently awaiting possible PR merges into jaspr, until then you can use, https://github.com/dazemc/jaspr

 This Dart script generates Jaspr components from SVG icon files (specifically Lucide icons) and organizes them into a structured Dart library.
 It processes SVG files, converts them into Jaspr-compatible components, and creates an export file for easy integration into a Jaspr project.